mkjail/mkjail/README.md

 # howto

-This script assumes you're using ZFS. mkjail.sh should be in the same root dir as everything else you create below. (yeah, i know...)
+This script assumes you're using ZFS. mkjai should be in the same root dir as everything else you create below. (yeah, i know...)

 1. clone this repo